Updated on April 19th, 2021

 To find your perfect place to stay in Nashville, use the search box below:

 Love a road trip?
-Check out – Scottish Highlands Itinerary, A Perfect 10 Day Itinerary for the Highlands & Islands
+Check out – Scottish Highlands Itinerary, A Perfect 10 Day Itinerary for the Highlands & Islands or Te Anau to Milford Sound in New Zealand.

 The Nashville to Memphis drive took us 3 ½ hour drive & it was evident that things were already changing.
 It was beginning to concern me that we did not have an exit strategy.
 We were being sensible in terms of our hand-washing & sanitising, but my biggest fear was to get ill & trapped in the US.
 When & how would we get treatment if we needed it?
 How long before we were able to get home?